Sunlis/ONI-nerf-electrolyzer/README.md

 The fertilizer buff isn't worth it due to both labor requirements and resource usage.

+Changes:
-Solution: Increase Farmer's Touch buff duration to 3 cycles and reduce buff applying time to 5s.
+- Increase Farmer's Touch buff duration to 3 cycles
+- Reduce buff applying time to 5s.
+- Increase production yield to 3 units.

 ## Ice-E Fan